jboyce1/SpyVsSpy/OperationAchilles/index.md

 EXPECTED OUTPUT:
 A short approval briefing to your boss with:
-- the target you intend to attack
+- the target(s) you intend to attack min target 1 max targets 4
 - why that target is vulnerable or high value
-- what you expect to gain
-- what attack path you would attempt
+- what attack path you will attempt
 - what effect you hope to achieve
-- which Cyber Kill Chain step(s) matter most
+- which Cyber Kill Chain step(s) you'll use
 - which MITRE tactic(s) best match your plan
 - evidence from the network map, device role, trust relationships, or weak hardware / firmware / credentials

 RULE:
 Only breaches that are specific will be approved.
-If your plan depends on vague language like "hack the network" or "break into the server somehow," it is not approved.
+This you're walking into enemy territory and known breech will weaken other efforts
 </div>

 <div class="scroll-box">